Alpine Elements logo

 • Run time: Half to full day

-For Chamonix (Morzine & Les Gets guests): Drive to Cham’ (1 Hr) or sign up for our day trip.
-On arrival, take the Glacier train (Montenvers train) which is open all summer and enjoy lunch and a walk around the glacier that the train stops at.
+For our Morzine and Les Gets guests, Chamonix is a magical day trip.
+You can self drive there (1 hour) or sign up for our day trip.
+Enjoy the vibrant town of Cham’ with its mountaineering history and over 200 shops, cafes and restaurants.
+Walkers can take the Montenvers train to the glacier which is open all summer.
+At the top, enjoy lunch and a walk around the glacier that the train stops at.
 It’s a wonderful experience for all ages and requires no special skills or guides.
-Crampons will make the experience more enjoyable.
+Why not extend your walk or hike on the glacier by renting some crampons.
+More info

-For Tignes: Take the funicular train up to the glacier (open most of the summer) and walk around the wide open snowy spaces and up to the glacier line.
-There’s a restaurant for lunch (a very good one) and it requires no guide or special skills, but we’d always recommend you walk with care and follow the guidelines.
+For guests staying in Tignes it’s all a bit easy!
+The glacier is on the doorstep and you can simply take the funicular train up to the glacier (free on MyTignes Multipass) and is open most of the summer.
+At the top, there is a gorgeous restaurant with huge sundeck and you can walk around the wide open snowy spaces and up to the glacier line.
+The local area requires no guide or special skills, but we’d always recommend you hire a guide if you want to try an extended hike, And always walk with care and respect the guidelines.
+More info

 Glacier Walks Tignes